 Alfalfa is an excellent cover crop.
 Not only does it grow fast to act as a weed blocker, but it also puts down extremely deep roots.
 Those roots act like natural tillers, breaking up clay soil and aerating it.

 It’s surprisingly easy to grow a crop of alfalfa.
 Broadcast your seeds over the surface of your soil.
 You can cover them with a thin layer of soil or just water them in.
 They’re slow to get started, but once they start putting up foliage, they can reach 3 feet in height.

-Once they’re at full size and have started to flower, alfalfa plants should be cut down and fermented.
+Once they’re at full size and have started to flower, the adult plants should be cut down and fermented.
 This fermentation process is anaerobic, or done without air.
-During fermentation, the sugars in the alfalfa convert to acids like lactic acid.
+During fermentation, the sugars convert to acids like lactic acid.